timflutre/PlantBreedGame/README.md

 git clone --depth=1 https://github.com/timflutre/PlantBreedGame.git
 ```

-2. modify the file `PlantBreedGame/plantbreedgame_setup.Rmd`
-3. move in the app code folder and build a new image:
+2. move in the app code folder and build a new image:

 ```sh
 cd PlantBreedGame